 So, is PMP worth it?
 It appears that, yes, very much so!
 PMP certification gets you trained in the best project management methods and shows the world you have what it takes to get the job done.
 If you want a skill set that’s better prepared to manage projects, you should sign up for this excellent and informative project management certification program.

-The University of Massachusetts’ Isenberg School of Management will turn you into a digital-age project leader through its six-month Post Graduate Program in Project Management.
+Collaborating with the University of Massachusetts, Simplilearn will turn you into a digital-age project leader through its six-month Post Graduate Program in Project Management.